 Fully detailed campaign finance reports, including all donations accepted and funds spent, can be found at this link.

 A summary of the properties JT owns is below, and the full PDF of his most recent annual Statement of Financial Interests is available here for download.

 The 269 Washington St property is his residential address purchased in 2015.
 JT lives in unit one with his family, and the second unit is rented out to a Section 8 tenant.
 For many decades the City of Somerville had classified and taxed it as a commercial property due to its primary use as therapy offices, with a residential apartment in the rear where JT lived with his family.
-(For several years prior, JT’s family was a tenant in the home at 273 Washington St.) After a house fire in 2018, the house was repaired and issued a new Certificate of Occupancy in 2020 as a 2-family residence.
+(Prior to that, JT and his family were tenants in the home next door at 273 Washington St.) After a house fire in 2018, the house was repaired and issued a new Certificate of Occupancy in 2020 as a 2-family residence.

 The 35 Prospect St property is the location of JT’s gym business, CrossFit Somerville.
 After he opened the gym in late 2011, the City released its “Revitalization Plan” in August 2012 which marked the parcel for potential seizure by eminent domain and redevelopment.
 The Massachusetts Conflict of Interest law is very clear on the scope of recusal required in such a case, and JT has consulted with the state’s lawyers to ensure compliance.

 The gym business does not have any contracts or financial interests related to any other City of Somerville matters or employees.